 Layoutfile of the project.

-- Copies all Kendo UI editor templates.
+Copies all Kendo UI editor templates.

 Adds a package reference to the

 Templates folder in the root of the application.
+By default, the

-By default this folder is not visible and is not included in the project.
-To make it visible click the Show All Files button in the Solution Explorer of Visual Studio.
+Templates folder is not visible and is not included in the project.
+To display it, select the Show All Files button in the Solution Explorer of Visual Studio.